Combining coffee and CBD will reduce the efficacy of medicine, but anecdotal evidence finds the concoction more satisfying.

 “For a healthy person who wants to take CBD as a nutritional bonus or supplement, [dosing] issues are not as important.”

 A 2018 study backed up what Goldstein is saying.
 According to researchers analyzing cannabis tea, temperature changes CBD content in both hot and cold liquids.
-If you require precise dosing of medicine, it’s best not to dump your CBD oil into a hot cup of joe.
+So, if you require precise dosing of medicine, it’s best not to dump your CBD oil into a hot cup of joe.

 Those approaching the issue from a wellness perspective don’t have such concerns.
 Anecdotal evidence of the therapeutic effects combining CBD and coffee to boost your day-to-day proceedings is mixed.
 Some say that CBD-infused coffee diminishes the buzzing rush caffeine delivers while lowering anxiety symptoms.
 But others find the pairing disorienting.
 Since CBD is also used to achieve a good night’s sleep, the cannabinoid’s drowsy properties fight with coffee’s caffeine to leave you groggy and unsatisfied.

-Most importantly, you should understand the CBD affects each individual differently.
+Most importantly, you should understand that CBD affects each individual differently.
 What works for you might not work for someone else.
-But we know for certain that dumping CBD oil into your coffee dramatically decreases its bioavailability, or the amount of a substance enters your body’s circulation to produce the desired effects.
+But we know for certain that dumping CBD oil into your coffee dramatically decreases its bioavailability, or the extent and rate at which the drug enters your body’s circulation to produce the desired effects.
 CBD oil taken sublingually, or underneath your tongue, maintains a bioavailability between 20-30%, but received orally, like in a drink, drops the bioavailability down to 6%.
 This is another reason medical experts don’t recommend patients combining the two.

 If you’re committed to starting your day with CBD-infused coffee, but don’t want to sacrifice efficacy, we have a recommendation.
-A 2016 study reported that combining cannabinoids to a fatty acid allows CBD to bypass your metabolism—which is responsible for diminishing the plant’s impact—and increases bioavailability.
-This explains why many report the most therapeutic effects is found by adding organic butter or coconut oil to make a Bulletproof-like CBD coffee concoction.
+A 2016 study reported that combining cannabinoids into a fatty acid allows CBD to bypass your metabolism — which is responsible for diminishing the plant’s impact — and increases bioavailability.
+This explains why many report the most therapeutic effects are found by adding organic butter or coconut oil to make a Bulletproof-like CBD coffee concoction.
 It’s a little more work, but your body will thank you for it later.